RSPCA specialist talks about cat’s body language

 Understanding your cat’s body language is a great way to help identify if they are happy.

 In order to spot any changes it is important to spend time watching and interacting with your cat to learn how they usually behave.
-You can help your cat be happy and relaxed by making sure you provide them with lots of opportunity for exercise either inside or out and plenty of time for play, either with you or with safe toys.
-Cats naturally use objects to scratch, mark territory, strengthen muscles and sharpen their claws, so provide sturdy scratching posts to allow this natural behaviour and never punish your cat for its behaviour – it will just make them scared or nervous.
+You can help your cat be happy and relaxed by making sure you provide them with lots of opportunity for exercise and play.
+Cats naturally use objects to scratch, mark territory, strengthen muscles and sharpen their claws.
+So provide sturdy scratching posts to allow this natural behaviour.
+And never punish your cat for its behaviour – it will just make them scared or nervous.